musix787-sketch/databases/source/monitoring-alerting.rst

 What good monitoring actually looks like
 -----------------------------------------------

-.. dropdown:: A minimal setup that covers most incidents
+A minimal setup that covers most incidents

 - Dashboard showing connections, replication lag, and disk space, checked without needing to dig

 - Slow query log shipped somewhere searchable, not just sitting on disk

 - Alerts that page a human only for things that need a human right now, everything else goes to a channel someone checks during the day

 - One dashboard your whole team actually knows how to read, better than five dashboards nobody opens

 The goal isn't collecting every possible metric.
 It's having the few that would have told you about your last three incidents before they became